 - Ex Officio the Head of Department or nominated deputy

 - One member of staff directly elected by and from the Faculty of Materials

 - Up to four members to be co-opted by the committee from the members of the Faculty of Materials to make up the total number of members to seven (this is necessary if one or more of the ex officio roles is held by the same person)

 - Not more than two additional members to be co-opted by the committee from the members of the Faculty of Materials

-The student Chairpersons of JCCU and JCCG attend one meeting each term, usually the first, the exception being the JCCU Chair in MT who attends the second meeting of term, in order to raise with the Committee any issues that they think relevant.
+The student Chair of JCCU attends one meeting each term, usually the first, the exception being the JCCU Chair in MT who attends the second meeting of term, in order to raise with the Committee any issues that they think relevant.

 The Education Manager is the Secretary to the Committee